Information about

 Invitation to the Kebne Camp

-The Camp is held this year from 23d of March to 7th of April 2024
+The Camp is held this year from 5th of April to 20th of April 2025

 Please note that the prices for the accommodation are just estimated for the time being and can change without notice